 At the very least, we need to do away with that insulting excuse “we couldn’t find any qualified women.”
 FCLTGlobal CEO Sarah Williamson, whose organization promotes a long-term focus in investing, compares the excuse to a salesperson telling the boss: “We couldn’t find any customers.”
 Where did you look?
 Whom did you ask?
 What share of candidates were women or racialized individuals?

-Beth Stewart, CEO of Trewstar a board recruitment firm that focuses on diverse directors, says Trewstar offers to present its clients with all-female slates and asks them to interview the women first.
+Beth Stewart, CEO of Trewstar, a board recruitment firm that focuses on diverse directors, says her company offers to present its clients with all-female slates and asks them to interview those women first.
 The firm expands the candidate pool to men if the client finds no suitable candidate and requests the addition of men.
 In more than 130 searches that started with an all-female slate, Trewstar has yet to receive such a request.

 The Black Lives Matter movement has rightly increased stakeholder attention on equity beyond gender.
 A recent study found that representation by racialized people on Canada’s corporate boards stood at a mere 4.5%.
 Some directors serve on the same boards for decades, preventing renewal.
 Yet the senior members of these boards often refuse to engage in the unpleasant conversation of telling a fellow director, “Thank you for your service, we don’t need you to stand for re-election this year,” says Stewart.
 To free up seats for diverse candidates, it’s time to look more closely at how board renewal takes place.